orbs-network/orbs-spec/behaviors/flows/voting.md

 ## Rewards calculation

-#### Stakeholders reward (Participation reward)
+#### Participation reward (Delegators and Guardians)
 * Maximum reward per election:
   * 60M x 17280 / 2102400 = 493150 ORBS
-* Stakeholders reward for the election
+* Participation reward for the election
   * Min(493150, 8% of total voting stake)
-* Divide the Stakeholders reward for the election in proportion to the stakeholder stake.
+* Divide the participation reward for the election in proportion to the Delegator/Guardian stake.

 #### Guardians Excellence Program reward
 * Maximum reward per election: